Dubai resident's explosive name creates buzz at airports around the world

 He said his first name, Madhur, means 'sweet' in Hindi.
 "So essentially, I am a sweet bomb — I can be sweet when I want to and a bomb when needed.
 My name is a testament to my balanced nature."

-Madhur said his son Rohan, a pilot, often jokes about the reactions he gets when making announcements as the captain: "This is your captain Bomb speaking."
+Madhur said his son Rohan, a pilot, often jokes about the reactions he gets when making announcements as the First Officer: "This is your first officer Bomb speaking."
 The phrase never fails to evoke stares or chuckles from passengers."

 ALSO READ: